DWP is changing PIP assessments from September – what you need to know

 Major changes to disability benefits assessments are set to come into place from next month as the DWP brings in new providers to oversee a new system.

-From September, the way Personal Independence Payment (PIP) claims are assessed will change for people across the UK as new companies take over.
+From September, the way Personal Independence Payment (PIP) claims are assessed will change across the UK as new companies take over.

-The change will see all benefits that require a functional health assessment rolled into a ‘single assessment’ as part of the DWP’s Health Transformation programme.
-This means PIP assessments, as well as Work Capability Assessments for ESA and Universal Credit, will all be assessed in the same way and at the same time.
+The change will see all benefits that require a functional health assessment carried out by a single provider in any given region as the DWP awards new contracts.
+This means PIP assessments, as well as Work Capability Assessments for ESA and Universal Credit, will all be assessed by just one provider in one region, rather than several as before.

 The new providers have been awarded contracts on a regional basis: